 Beyond the mere description of kinetoplastid diseases, I intend to focus on the patient’s situation.
 A central aspect of my research is social stigma which is a disease burden beyond the biomedical perspective.
 I am interested in the actual impact of social stigma on the patient’s life and whether stigma is sufficiently considered in therapies.

-Medication for some trypanosomatid diseases is available yet expensive, barely accessible, hard to administer and highly toxic itself.
-It is therefore most unfortunate that progress in the development of anti-trypanosomatid drugs has been negligible in the last 50 years.
-For this reason, the development of new therapeutic approaches for trypanosomatid diseases is my second research interest.
+Medication for some kinetoplastid diseases exists but is expensive, barely accessible, hard to administer and highly toxic itself.
+It is therefore most unfortunate that progress in the development of anti-parasitic drugs has been negligible in the last 50 years.
+For this reason, the development of new therapeutic approaches for kinetoplastid diseases is my second main research interest.

 In my biochemical studies, I will focus on the unique parasitic redox metabolism of human pathogenic Kinetoplastida.
 The so called “Peroxide Clearance Cascade” protects Kinetoplastida from oxidative damage caused by the accumulation of reactive oxygen species (ROS).
 ROS are small molecules, created in every organism as a side product of nutrient digestion and need to get degraded to maintain cell viability.
 The parasitic cascade strongly differs from the human analogue and was shown to be essential for Kinetoplastida.
 For this reason, proteins involved in parasitic ROS detoxification, such as my main research interest Tryparedoxin, are regarded as promising drug targets.